QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/2/c/c.md

 ### Working with Disorganized Data

 Not everyone keeps their data well-organized.
-If you are confronting disorganized data (whether you, or someone else, generated them we suggest the following approach to organizing the data: spend just enough time so that you can effectively use the data, but not more time than what good organization will save you.
+If you are confronting disorganized data (whether you, or someone else, generated them) we suggest the following approach to organizing the data: spend just enough time so that you can effectively use the data, but not more time than what good organization will save you.

 If the disorganized data are your own, and you fear (or know) that they are scattered in many different places on your computer, your first step may simply be to track them all down.
 Your computer’s operating system’s ability to search for files is far more powerful than you may realize.
 Operating systems can search filenames, as well as the full text of most common file formats (as well as text in the file properties).
 Thus you can, e.g., search your entire hard disk for PDFs created in 2018 that contain the term Korea or Korean and then show them in a (virtual) folder, helping you to impose some order on chaotic file collections.

 The major operating systems have different, but quite similar search options.

-In Windows, the most useful search tool is the \* as a wildcard for multiple characters.
+In **Windows**, the most useful search tool is the \* as a wildcard for multiple characters.
 For example, \*.pdf will find all files with the pdf file extension.
 Once you start searching in Windows, you can also open the search tools:

 ![The Windows Searchbar]({{ site.baseurl }}/images/windows-searchbar.png)